EvaisaDev/UnityNetcodePatcher/README.md

 - This is somewhat experimental as it has not been tested properly yet.
 - This was originally written for Lethal Company modding, and has only been tested with `com.unity.netcode.gameobjects@1.5.2`
+- Currently only patches NetworkBehaviours.
+INetworkMessage and INetworkSerializable processing does not work yet.

 *Note, this is intended to be a tool for modders, mods should be shipped after patching and this tool should not be installed by users.*